-- 33. The Amendment will introduce a new Article 40 into the CCL.
-Its aim is to establish a new structural unit, the Administration, which is meant to relieve the President of the Constitutional Court of his/her burden of responsibility for the administrative functioning of the Court.
-If seems that the Constitutional Court of Latvia has a very small number of staff compared to other countries.
-The establishment of an administrative unit is certainly in line with the practice in many other countries and does not raise concerns. - 34.
-The Venice Commission suggests clarifying the rights of the President in relation to the Head of Administration.
+- 33. The Venice Commission suggests clarifying the rights of the President in relation to the Head of Administration.
 Will the Head of Administration be responsible to the President and will he/she be obliged to follow instructions by the President?
-Details can be left to be regulated by Rules of Procedure of the Court thus allowing the Court some flexibility to adapt these regulations in the light of experience.
-On the other hand it should be excluded that the Head of the Administration will become the hierarchical superior of the advisors and assistants of the judges.
-They must be answerable only to the judge at least as far as they assist the judges in the preparation of court decisions. - 35.
-In addition to this the newly introduced Article 41 (which basically complies with the current Article 40 CCL) provides, that the assistant and advisor of a judge shall be employed for a term equal to his/her term of office, exonerating the Court from the regulations of short-time contracts stated in the Latvian Labour Code.
+Details can be left to be regulated by Rules of Procedure of the Court, thus allowing the Court some flexibility to adapt these regulations in the light of experience.
+On the other hand, it should be excluded that the Head of the Administration will become the hierarchical superior of the advisors and assistants of the judges.
+They must be answerable only to the judge at least as far as they assist the judges in the preparation of court decisions. - 34.
+In addition to this, the newly introduced Article 41 (which basically complies with the current Article 40 CCL) provides, that the assistant and advisor of a judge shall be employed for a term equal to his/her term of office, exonerating the Court from the regulations of short-time contracts stated in the Latvian Labour Code.
 In return it specifies the normative acts offering social guarantees that shall be applied on these assistants and advisors.
-Allowing short-time contracts for the assistants and advisors of the judges of the Constitutional Court contrary to the Latvian Labour Code would be justified because of the special character of this work, where enjoying personal confidence is of particular importance. - 36.
+Allowing short-time contracts for the assistants and advisors of the judges of the Constitutional Court contrary to the Latvian Labour Code would be justified because of the special character of this work, where enjoying personal confidence is of particular importance. - 35.
 Nonetheless newly appointed judges will be well advised to keep also previous assistants and their institutional memory.
 A team completely composed of a new judge and new assistants may have quite some difficulty to find their way in the Court and would become efficient only after a possibly long learning phase.